The best hotels in Maun

 Skip the impulse to stay somewhere romantic-sounding if you're here for meetings. you'll spend your mornings in a 25-minute taxi into town.
 Central Maun has the shops, the banks on Mathiba I Street, and the mobile coverage you actually need for work.
 Save the river lodges for the weekend extension.

-Maun's best neighborhoods
+Maun's best hotel regions

 The Thamalakane River corridor from Matlapaneng to Old Matlapaneng is where you want to be.
 Central Maun is fine for business, but if you're here for the delta, don't sleep inland.